Lupus symptoms depend on what body organs are

 ultraviolet light (such as sunlight or tanning

-parlors) typically worsens the skin rash and can trigger lupus flares.
+parlors) typically makes the skin rash worse and can trigger lupus flares.

 sometimes have a low-grade fever related to the disease.
 Fever is sometimes a